 What do you use to mark fabric?
 There are a number of different ways, some more modern (and some more effective) than others:

-Tailors chalk?
-In a variety of colors, doesn’t make a very sharp line, can be a bugger to then try to remove it without washing.
-Drop it in the floor and it can break.
+Tailor's chalk?
+In a variety of colors, doesn't make a very sharp line, can be a bugger to then try to remove it without washing.
+Drop it on the floor and it can break.
 Tends to drag the fabric as you mark I find.
-But its been used for years in all the best tailoring establishments and many still love it.
+But it's been used for years in all the best tailoring establishments and many still love it.
 It might even come as standard in your beginner sewing kits.

 One of those Hera fabric markers?
 Basically this is just a way to make a temporary mark on fabric by pressing a small crease into it.
 Not really a marker.
 I don't have one of these but it probably has a lot of other applications in the sewing room too as a pokey tool or for a quick finger press.

 A traditional disappearing ink fabric marker?
 Forget it.
 Those darned things are hopeless – supposed to fade slowly over 24 hours?
 Nonsense.
 I used to think it was me, but no, others say the same thing.
 Go over and over the same place multiple times to create a faint purple line you can just barely see.
 Turn your back for 30 seconds – the mark has already managed to disappear.
 In fairness, it works better on some fabrics than others and it did stay longer when the pen was new.
 Fades over time or can be removed with a damp cloth or washing.

 I also fell for it and bought what was supposed to be a disappearing marker in white for marking black fabric.
 Don't make me laugh!
 This was hopeless!

 A pencil or regular writing pen?
 Yes, you can use regular pens and pencils to mark fabrics too, but only on the edges or within seam allowances, sometimes on the back if you are sure it's not going to show through to the front.
 Keep a Sharpie out of your sewing room.
 Yes, I picked up one by mistake and marked my fabric for a bag thinking it was a disappearing marker.